 The Reference Timestamp field contains the lower 4 octets of the TSF timer value sampled at the instant that the STA’s MAC received the DMG Beacon frame of the S-PCP or S-AP of the target cluster.

-The Reported Cluster Control field contains the Cluster Control field included in the received DMG Beacon frame of the S-PCP or S-AP.
+The Reported Clustering Control field contains the Clustering Control field included in the received DMG Beacon frame of the S-PCP or S-AP.

 The Reported BI Duration field is set to the BI value of the reported S-PCP or S-AP, expressed in TUs.